rizkimcitra/nekkeun/README.md

 See `http://localhost:3000` in your browser to preview the project.

-> If you're willing to use NPM instead of YARN, consider removing `yarn.lock` file from the root directory.
+> If you're willing to use NPM instead of YARN, consider removing `yarn.lock` file from the root directory, and run `npm install` again

 ## Husky, Lint Staged, And Commitizen